sisihagen/website/content/en/blog/2020/03/the-fake-invasion.md

 > Most of the Poroshenko dish is a sauce called 'Ilovaisk'.
 This is the name of a place in eastern Ukraine where the Ukrainians lost a decisive battle against separatists and Russian special forces in August 2014.

-Benjamin Bidder (Spiegel) — "Panama Papers: why Poroshenko is wrongly pilloried this time“:
+Benjamin Bidder (Spiegel) — "Panama Papers: why Poroshenko is wrongly pilloried this time":

 > In order to prevent the imminent defeat of the self-proclaimed ‘People's Republics’, Moscow then increased the deployment: in mid-August, Russian army units intervened in the fighting.
 When the Mail was sent to Panama, however, nothing indicated this development.

 T-Online "Offshore company founded.
-Poroshenko under pressure over 'Panama Papers' “:
+Poroshenko under pressure over 'Panama Papers' ":

 > Emails to the law firm Mossack Fonseca, which is at the centre of the 'Panama Papers', date back more than a week before the climax of the confrontation with Russia.

 Florian Willershausen (Wirtschaftswoche) - " Panama Papers and Ukraine.
-Unjustly pilloried“:
+Unjustly pilloried":

 > Just in August, when Ukrainian troops suffered heavy defeats in the battle in eastern Ukraine against Russian special forces and pro-Russian separatists, the mailbox company Prime Asset Partners was opened in the tax port of the British Virgin Islands.

-Christian weisflog (NZZ) - "the president's Offshore companies“:
+Christian weisflog (NZZ) - "the president's Offshore companies":

 > During the conquest of Ilovaisk, Kiev's troops were encircled by Russian units.
 Almost 500 Ukrainian soldiers were killed and almost as many wounded.